Prominvestbank: History

-About

-Prominvestbank is a universal commercial bank and one of the leading banks in Ukraine.
-In January 2009 Prominvestbank was one of Ukraine’s largest banks in terms of assets (UAH 27.5 billion), credit portfolio (UAH 24.1 billion) and capital (UAH 3.3 billion).
-The bank's assets in 2015 were UAH 41.65 billion, its net worth as of the end of 2015 was negative and was estimated at UAH 12.272 billion, whereas it was positive in 2014 and stood at UAH 7.948 billion.
+In January 2009, Prominvestbank was still one of Ukraine’s largest banks in terms of assets (₴27.5 billion), credit portfolio (₴24.1 billion) and capital (₴3.3 billion).
+The bank's assets in 2015 were ₴41.65 billion, its net worth as of the end of 2015 was negative and was estimated at ₴12.272 billion, whereas it was positive in 2014 and stood at ₴7.948 billion.

-Prominvestbank provides a wide range of services to private and corporate customers (more than 4.3 million private and corporate customers).
-The Bank’s customers include a number of leading enterprises in the following sectors: mining & smelting, machine building (inc. aircraft construction), transport and agro-industrial, as well as in all other sectors.
-During 2007 Prominvestbank granted UAH 48.5 billion of loans, including UAH 34.8 billion granted to corporate customers, the largest part of which went to current operations, investments and mortgage loans.
-The most significant credit support, UAH 15.7 billion, has been provided to industrial enterprises.
-Prominvestbank also actively maintained its support to agro-industrial enterprises and granted loans and guarantees worth UAH 1.4 billion to their development.
-Retail banking is one of the main priorities of Prominvestbank’s overall strategy.
-The Bank continues to actively take measures to increase the volume and range of services it offers to its private customers.

-Significant loans to the metallurgy, mechanical engineering, transport, construction, agriculture contributes to the development of these branched of industry.
-Three times in 2003, 2004 and in 2006 Prominvestbank was awarded The Bank of the Year for Ukraine by the world known English magazine "The Banker".

-Sanctions and change of ownership

-In 2016 main shareholder of Prominvestbank with 99.4% of all shares was Russian state enterprise 'Bank for Development and Foreign Economic Affairs (Vnesheconombank)'.
+In 2016, the main shareholder of Prominvestbank with 99.4% of all shares was Russian state-owned Vnesheconombank.
 On March 15, 2017, the Ukrainian President Petro Poroshenko imposed sanctions on Prominvestbank (and other Russian state-owned banks operating in Ukraine: Vnesheconombank, VTB Bank, BM Bank, Sberbank, and VS Bank (Ukrainian: ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the War in Donbass.
 After that, Vnesheconombank bank tried to sell its Ukrainian subsidiary; as of August 2017 unsuccessfully.
 At Sochi in February, 2018, Vnesheconombank's Sergey Gorkov said they hoped to sell its Ukrainian subsidiary, Prominvestbank, by May 2018.
 In March 2020 a 99.77% stake in Prominvestbank was sold to a company named Fortifay, who sold these shares in October 2020 to Cypriot company Luregio Limited (Luregio Limited's ultimate beneficiar is Serhiy Tihipko).

 In February 2022, the liquidation process was started based on decisions of the Board of the National Bank on the revocation of the banking license and liquidation of Prominvestbank.